 Threshold (Meditation Edit for The Merwin Conservancy), 2020

-This new edit of Threshold is a meditative video created by artist duo Susannah Sayler and Edward Morris (Sayler / Morris and The Canary Project), in collaboration with The Merwin Conservancy, as an offering of sanctuary in a time of crisis.
-The filmmakers wish to thank W.S.
-Merwin and Paula Merwin for generously welcoming them to film at their home in 2016.
+This edit of Threshold is a meditative video created by artist duo Susannah Sayler and Edward Morris (Sayler / Morris and The Canary Project), in collaboration with The Merwin Conservancy.

 Threshold was originally part of a site-specific installation in collaboration with Ian Boyden titled Palm: All Awake in the Darkness that was commissioned by American Writers Museum in Chicago with support from the Poetry Foundation.
 The video was shot entirely in and around a small room that the poet W.S.
 Merwin built for meditation.
 This room sits in the middle of a palm garden that Merwin and his wife Paula grew on a wasteland left by colonial plantations on Maui.
 Tree-by-tree, they transformed the land into what Merwin called a “garden that aspires to be a forest.”
 The title of the video is taken from one of Merwin’s poems in which he writes, “what did I have to do with anything I could remember / all I did not know went on beginning around me…”